 Keller Williams & The String Cheese Incident Present Interlocking Sets On This Date In 2005

-15 years ago today The String Cheese Incident headlined the Big Summer Classic Tour, which also featured longtime and frequent Cheese collaborator Keller Williams.
-For the tour finale on this date in 2005 at Ives Concert Park in Danbury, Connecticut, both acts delivered interlocking, guest and cover-filled sets.
+Sixteen years ago The String Cheese Incident headlined the Big Summer Classic Tour, which also featured longtime and frequent Cheese collaborator Keller Williams, among other acts.
+For the tour finale on this date in 2005 at Ives Concert Park in Danbury, Connecticut, both SCI and K-Dub delivered interlocking, guest and cover-filled sets.

 Keller kicked off his frame with “Thin Mint” into “Portapotty” followed by a cover of the Grateful Dead’s “Shakedown Street.”
 Williams also welcomed Big Summer Classic tour mate Michael Franti for some rapping on “Swing.”
 After “Mental Brunette Instra,” SCI’s Michael Kang added fiddle to the title track of Cheese and Williams’ 1999 collaborative album, Breathe.
 Keller would continue with John Prine’s “Illegal Smile” and closed out his set proper with “Bath Of Fire.”

 For the encore, the bassists on the Big Summer Classic Tour — Keith Moseley (SCI), Ryan Stasik (Umphrey’s McGee), Ben Bernstein (New Monsoon), Carl Young (Spearhead) and Keller Williams — got together for the Spinal Tap classic “Big Bottom.”
 The Tap original features Nigel Tufnel, David St. Hubbins and Derek Smalls all on bass.
-Then, most if not all of the artists from the Big Summer Classic joined in for Bob Marley’s “Could You Be Loved” to bring the tour to a close.
+Then, all Big Summer Classic performers assembled for Bob Marley’s “Could You Be Loved” to bring the tour to a close.

-Listen to Keller Williams and SCI’s interlocking sets below for this edition of Full Show Friday:
+Listen to Keller Williams and SCI’s interlocking sets from Danbury below: